 - Anyone who has expressed an exemption is required to wear a face shield

-- Group sizes are limited to 10 people inside and limited to 50 people outside
+- Group sizes are limited to 10 people

 - Exceptions for indoor limits include; grocery stores, schools, sporting and healthcare facilities